Keep tapping with our virtual card while Canada Post catches up on their backlog.

 5. Employers have upfront costs

-There is also the fact that employers may have to pay to start using an EWA program.
-The employers will also have to spend time and money rearranging payroll and possibly finding a new solution that is compatible with their chosen EWA program.
+Employers may also have to pay to start using an EWA program, spend time and money rearranging payroll, and possibly find a new solution that is compatible with their chosen program.

-That being said, employers can also pass most of the costs of the program onto the employees who take advantage of it.
+That said, employers can also pass most of the program's costs onto the employees who take advantage of it.
 Of course, that only worsens the earlier concern about fees.

 Final thoughts